Traykovski/Street-Artists/README.md

-This is my second project for "Brainster.co".
+This is my second project.